noviscient/Factsheet-Wiki/README.md

     where for each $D_i$,
     $$D_i = \frac{S2_i}{\sum\limits_{i=1}^{frequency}S2_i}$$
     then reverse the series to get $D$
-2. For each of the returns, we want to calculate the 1 month expanding rolling window volatility Series, $V$:
+2. For each of the returns, we want to calculate the EWM Series, $V$:
 $$\ V = [V_1, V_{22}, V_{43}, \ldots , V_T] $$
 where for each $V_t$,
 $$ V_t = \sqrt{\sum\limits_{i=1}^{t}(R_i - \bar{R_t})^2 * D_i * scale} $$